Are you in for some SEO hacks?

 - Bring down the file size of your images.

-- Choose JPEG for your image file type for best quality.
+- Choose JPEG for your image file type for the best quality.

 With time, your images can be optimized better.
 But for now, focus on building a strong foundation for quality image optimization.